I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Pros and cons of getting a loan on a home you already own

-Leveraging a fully paid-off home for a loan comes with its own set of benefits and drawbacks.
-Here’s what you should consider before opting for a home equity loan.
+Leveraging a fully paid-off home for a loan comes with benefits and disadvantages.
+Here’s what you should consider before tapping your home equity.

 Pros